How to Cite an Image in Chicago Style | Format & Examples

-If you’re required to include a formal citation, you can follow the format shown below to cite images found online in notes and bibliography style.
+Follow the format shown below to create a note and—if necessary—a bibliography entry for an image viewed online.
 Make sure to cite the page where the image is hosted, not, for example, the Google search results where you found it.

 Citing an artwork from a museum

-When you viewed an image in person at a museum, gallery, or other location, write the image title in italics and provide information about the institution housing it.
+When you viewed an artwork in person at a museum, gallery, or other location, provide information about the institution housing it.
+Include a URL if the museum website has a page dedicated to the artwork.

 Image citations in Chicago author-date style